sakuli/sakuli.github.io/content/docs/200_enterprise/icinga.md

 SAKULI_LICENSE_KEY=<PERSONAL_NPM_ACCESS_TOKEN> npm i @sakuli/forwarder-icinga2
 {{</highlight>}}

-To register the forwarder in your project you have edit the `package.json` file and add the preset to the sakuli configuration key:
+To register the forwarder in your project you have edit the `package.json` file and add the preset to the Sakuli configuration key:

 {{<highlight json>}}
 {